Pilgrimage in European Perspective

 His documents also give an interesting insight into the European dimension of medieval Europe.
 Though modern means of transport and communication were absent, the mentality was much more European and international than today.
 No cultural or linguistic barrier was too high.

-The so-called Dark Ages knew cultural exchange and centres of excellence, not only in (Muslim) Spain but also in Ireland, France, Switzerland and other territories.
-Monasteries played a key role in the continuation of the Roman heritage and cultural exchange.
+The so-called Dark Ages knew cultural exchange and centres of excellence in (Muslim) Spain and Ireland, France, Switzerland and other territories.
+Monasteries played a key role in continuing the Roman heritage and cultural exchange.

 The pilgrimages were an important part of this dynamic and open European society, and a revival of a millennium-old tradition can be witnessed nowadays.